Key Takeaways

 Transfer Pricing Defined

-Transfer pricing refers to the pricing of transactions between related entities within a controlled group — for example, two distinct companies that operate in different countries but are controlled by a single parent corporation.
+Transfer pricing governs how transactions are priced between related entities within a controlled group — for example, two distinct companies that operate in different countries but are controlled by a single parent corporation.

 These transactions can include: